 More than 800 people from all corners of the region attended that first conference and the ideas and energy expressed in Ellensburg spread across the Northwest, leading three years later to the formal incorporation of the Tilth Association and the formation of local Tilth chapters.

-I wrote a detailed article about that conference and the evolution of the regional Tilth movement: www.seattletilth.org/about/abriefhistoryoftilth
+You might enjoy reading a detailed article about that conference and the evolution of the regional Tilth movement that I wrote: www.seattletilth.org/about/abriefhistoryoftilth

 Becky Deryckx suggested the word “Tilth” as the name for our regional organization.
 Tilth is an ancient word that reaches back to the origins of agriculture.
 Becky’s husband, Woody, reflected on the ecological and social significance of that name: www.tilthproducers.org/about-us/history/woody-deryckx-on-the-origins-of-tilth/

 The Tilth planning meeting established the framework for organizing local chapters across the Northwest.
 Carl Woestwin, Elaine Davenport-Stannard, Mark Aalfs, and Tim McGee joined with other friends to form Seattle Tilth, which took as its mission establishing an urban agriculture center.
 Seattle Tilth hit the ground running with an Urban Ecology Workshop in early 1978, and later that spring Carl shot this photo of volunteers digging the first garden beds at the Good Shepherd Center.
 Over the next four decades Seattle Tilth grew into one of the nation’s leading urban agriculture organizations.